-An age-by-age guide to disciplining your kid A meltdown looks a lot like a tantrum on the outside, but internally it’s not a choice.
+A meltdown looks a lot like a tantrum on the outside, but internally it’s not a choice.
 It’s the result of a child becoming so emotionally overwhelmed she simply can’t hold it together.
 She could be over-stimulated, exhausted, angry, or even excited—and it can seem to come from nowhere.
 One minute Disneyland is awesome, the next minute, like Chernobyl, disaster.

 “The child has pretty much lost all control at this point and doesn’t even know what they want—or don’t want—anymore.
 And he or she isn’t doing this behaviour in any strategic sort of way,” says Mikami.